raleel/mythras-srd/0005_Combat.md

 #### Delay

-The character conserves one or more Actions in order toto perform Reactive Actions later, such as Interrupt or Parry.
+The character conserves one or more Actions to perform Reactive Actions later, such as Interrupt or Parry.
 The Action Point costs of delaying is covered by whatever acts are finally performed.
 If the delayed Actions are not taken before the character's Turn in the next Round, then the character is considered to have Dithered (see below)), and the Action Points are lost.

 #### Dither